MarkBind/markbind/docs/devGuide/design/projectStructure.md

 * [markdown-it](https://github.com/markdown-it/markdown-it), which does the Markdown parsing and rendering.
 There are also several customized markdown-it plugins used in MarkBind, which are located inside the `src/lib/markdown-it/` directory.

-  * Serveral markdown-it plugins are installed to enhance the existing Markdown syntax.
+  * Several markdown-it plugins are installed to enhance the existing Markdown syntax.
 They can be found in `src/package.json`.
 Some of them are patched in the `src/lib/markdown-it/patches/` directory to fit MarkBind's needs.

   * Additionally, there are some markdown-it plugins in the `src/lib/markdown-it/plugins/` directory (either forked, modified or written to enhance existing functionalities).

-* [htmlparser2](https://github.com/fb55/htmlparser2), a speedy and forgiving html parser which exposes a dom-like object structure to work on.
+* [htmlparser2](https://github.com/fb55/htmlparser2), a speedy and forgiving html parser which exposes a DOM-like object structure to work on.
 To comply with the markdown spec, and our custom requirements, `src/patches/htmlparser2.js` patches various behaviours of this library.

 * [cheerio](https://cheerio.js.org/), which is a node.js equivalent of [jQuery](https://jquery.com/).
 Cheerio uses [htmlparser2](https://github.com/fb55/htmlparser2) to parse the html as well, hence our patches propagate here.